Who We Are

 he choices point to something that may seem quite eclectic at first.
 Zed's Erroneous Zones followed by The Field?
 Well, there is a smidgen of method in that madness.
 Our projects alternate between an original script and ones that can bring a greater understanding - from a producer and writer's point of view, at least - of how a play might be staged.
 The only rule is to the come up with something new every second production.
 That, for now anyway, is the mission.

-Our next production is a new play called Scenes from a Reckoning, a drama about the tribulations of a dysfunctional family brought together for a Christmas homecoming, and will be staged in the Town Hall Studio from the 5th to the 8th of November.
+Our next production is a new play called Leda, Come Home, a drama about the tribulations of a dysfunctional family brought together by a homecoming, and will be staged in the Town Hall Studio from the 5th to the 8th of November.
 We'll keep you posted.

 Start your own free website